vattitude-me/vatsakrish/README.md

 - 👋 Hi, I’m @vatsakrish
-- 👀 I’m interested in Managing teams and Coding, be it Java/Springboot or Angular/HTML/CSS or cloud.
+- 👀 I am a Java developer who dabbles in UI and Cloud components.
-- 🌱 I’m currently learning Functional Interfaces - deep implementation
+- 🌱 I’m currently getting my feet wet in design and architecting with efficiency and availability
-- 💞️ I’m looking to collaborate on Springboot and Cloud
+- 💞️ I’m always available to collaborate
 - 📫 You can always reach me at vatsakrish@gmail.com

 <!---